Equations

 Requirements:

-• Use the Word equation editor only for display equations.
-In a PDF editor, add a natural language description of the equation into the Alternate Text field.
-Additionally, Adobe recommends nesting a <P> tag in the <Formula> tag and add copying this alt-text into the Actual Text field.
+• Alternatively, use a PDF editor to add a natural language description of the equation into the Alternate Text field.
+Additionally, Adobe recommends nesting a <P> tag in the <formula> tag and copying the alt-text into the Actual Text field of the <P> tag.

-• Use Unicode characters, such as symbols from the Insert -> Symbols menu, to build in-line equations or reference variables, symbols, functions, etc. outside of display equations.
+• Reduce the number of equation objects requiring alt-text in your document.
+In Word, Unicode symbols can be found in the Insert -> Symbols menu and used to build in-line equations or reference variables, symbols, functions, etc. outside of display equations.
+Unicode characters created in this way do not generally require alt-text.

 Alt-text for equations should be in natural language and descriptive.
-For example, given equation 2
+For example, given equation 2,

 some options for alt-text may be:

-1. "r squared equals x sub 1 squared plus x sub 2 squared for all x", or
+1. "r squared equals x sub 1 squared plus x sub 2 squared, for all x", or

-2. "the square of r is equal to the square of x sub 1 plus the square of x sub 2 for all x", or
+2. "the square of r is equal to the square of x sub 1 plus the square of x sub 2, for all x", or

-3. "the sum of variable x sub 1 squared plus x sub 2 squared is equal to r squared for all x".
+3. "the sum of variable x sub 1 squared plus x sub 2 squared is equal to r squared, for all x".

 This alt-text is read aloud by the screen reader in place of the equation.
 Alt-text automatically generated by MathType, Mathpix, or other MathML converters will likely require some adjustment.
+Word 365 naturally supports a MathML analog (called OfficeMathML), whereas Word LTSC does not; as such, equations created in Word LTSC will produce <formula> tags in your PDF that require alt-text to be added manually.

 Tutorials: